 Interesting Ecommerce Statistics You Need to Know

-1. The latest ecommerce growth trends report that the growth rate of the global ecommerce market decreased to 16.5% in 2020.
+1. The latest ecommerce growth trends report that the growth rate of the global ecommerce market was 27.6% in 2020.

 Mobile ecommerce trends are currently the ‘hot potato’ in the ecommerce market.
 Their share in total ecommerce sales continues to increase.
 Still, large companies all over the world are investing in and looking for the best digital technologies to attract their shoppers.
-It turns out that apps have a significantly higher conversion rate — a stunningly 157% higher than websites.
+It turns out that apps have a significantly higher conversion rate—157% higher than websites.

-In 2019, B2B sales reached the market value of £6.04 trillion, while B2C sales went to £1.8 trillion.
-The popularity of online shopping in B2B has risen incredibly.
+Most recent B2B ecommerce trends show that the industry is shifting to the digital sphere to the satisfaction of clients and businesses.
 Reports show that businesses have increased their average time of making a purchasing decision, which means they want to browse their options as much as possible.
 In fact, according to B2B ecommerce statistics, 93% of shoppers prefer to make an online purchase.